| |

 figuring out what type

-of bike riding we enjoyed most.
-We then looked
+of bike riding we enjoyed most (see:

-at what accessories would improve that
+for what accessories would improve that

 experience.
 This page contains information